data-apis/array-api/latest/_sources/extensions/linear_algebra_functions.md.txt

 -   **out**: _&lt;array&gt;_

-    -   if `x` is a two-dimensional array, the returned array must be a zero-dimensional array containing the trace; otherwise, the returned array must be a multi-dimensional array containing the traces.

-        The shape of a multi-dimensional output array is determined by removing `axis1` and `axis2` and storing the traces in the last array dimension.
-For example, if `x` has rank `k` and shape `(I, J, K, ..., L, M, N)` and `axis1=-2` and `axis1=-1`, then a multi-dimensional output array has rank `k-2` and shape `(I, J, K, ..., L)` where
+    -   an array containing the traces and whose shape is determined by removing the last two dimensions and storing the traces in the last array dimension.
+For example, if `x` has rank `k` and shape `(I, J, K, ..., L, M, N)`, then an output array has rank `k-2` and shape `(I, J, K, ..., L)` where

         ```text
         out[i, j, k, ..., l] = trace(a[i, j, k, ..., l, :, :])